OctopusHugz/Friendzy/README.md

 ### *A better social experience*
 ![Friendzy Screen Shot](https://raw.githubusercontent.com/veeteeran/Friendzy/master/web_flask/static/img/Friendzy_Screenshot.png)
 ---
 ## About

 Need a new running partner?
 Thinking about learning how to juggle?
-Friendzy is the bridge to connect people and help create real relationships.
-It is the place to find Friendz who share your interests or find out about new activities.
+Friendzy has you covered!
+Friendzy is the digital bridge to connect people in local communities and help cultivate real relationships.
+It is the place to find Friendz who share your interests or find out about new activities in your area!
 Visit us at [Friendzy](https://friendzfor.me/)

 This is an end of foundations year portfolio project for [Holberton School](https://www.holbertonschool.com/?utm_source=adwords&utm_medium=search&utm_campaign=sf_search_brand&gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmJMFtU63fQ-v3EGXZ1GhcMDDWvqY2F_QiJT7Kk6oe9YtVoJyxfywiMaApAREALw_wcB).
 Special thanks to [Derek Webb](https://www.linkedin.com/in/derek-webb-9794251a1) for advising us.